 Exercise is an important part of the OMS program.

 If you can do it without difficulty, we recommend at least 30 minutes of vigorous exercise three to five days a week – outdoors when possible, to maximize your vitamin D production.
 If that’s too much, don’t be discouraged.
-Even walking is an excellent way to exercise.
+Even seated exercises are an excellent way to keep moving.

 Start slow, and work your way up.